neumino/neumino.github.io/movies.md

-### The Source of Shadows
+### Batsh*t Bride
-*Released on 2020-04-28, vote average 8*
+*Released on 2020-05-08, vote average 9*

-This horror anthology film depicts ten tales of horror from twelve visionary directors as they take us on a journey to experience one of humanity’s most carnal fears; the fear of the unknown.
+On April Fools&#39; Day, just before her wedding, a bride pranks her fiancé by saying that she thinks that they&#39;ve lost that spark and that they should call off the wedding and break up, only to discover that he feels the exact same way.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/9-tnVLm9rrw?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/ng7oke_KhxQ?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>